Shimizu-Technology/hafaloha_frontend/docs/image_optimization.md

    - Creates appropriate `srcset` and `sizes` attributes for optimal browser selection
    - Handles fallback images and loading priorities
    - Includes error handling to fall back to original URLs if Imgix fails
+   - Implements LQIP (Low-Quality Image Placeholders) with blur-up effect
+   - Supports the `fetchPriority` attribute for resource prioritization

 2. **OptimizedImage.tsx**: A wrapper component that provides a simple API for image optimization
    - Uses a context-based approach for different image types (menu item, hero, cart)
    - Passes appropriate options to ResponsiveImage based on the context
    - Maintains a clean, simple API for the rest of the application
+   - Supports the `fetchPriority` attribute for resource prioritization

 3. **imageUtils.ts**: Utility functions for image URL transformation
    - `getImgixImageUrl`: Transforms S3 URLs into Imgix URLs with appropriate parameters
    - `getImageDimensionsForContext`: Provides appropriate dimensions for different contexts
+   - Supports blur parameter for LQIP implementation

+4. **useIntersectionObserver.ts**: Custom hook for enhanced lazy loading
+   - Uses the Intersection Observer API to detect when elements enter the viewport
+   - Provides a simple interface for implementing lazy loading
+   - Configurable threshold and root margin for fine-tuned control
+   - Option to trigger only once for performance optimization

 ### Usage Examples